 - Cut ½ Japanese or Persian cucumber in half and peel.
 Cut in half lengthwise then into thin slices diagonally.

-- Toast 1 piece kombu (dried kelp) over open flame so that the kombu will become tender.
-Then, cut it into thin strips.
+- Toast 1 piece kombu (dried kelp) over an open flame to make the kombu tender.
+Then, cut it into thin strips (I used kitchen shears).

 - Put the cabbage, cucumber, chili pepper, and kombu in an airtight plastic bag and add 2 tsp Diamond Crystal kosher salt.

-- Rub with hands until the cabbage softens.
-Remove the air and close the plastic bag tightly.
+- Rub together the ingredients from outside the bag until the cabbage softens.
+Remove the air and seal the plastic bag tightly.

-- Place the bag under the heavy object and let it pickled in a cool place or in the fridge for 2–3 hours.
+- Place the bag under a heavy object.
+Place it in the refrigerator or a cool spot and let it pickle for 2–3 hours.

-- Once the cabbage is pickled, take it out and squeeze the excess liquid out.
+- Once the cabbage is pickled, take it out from the brine and squeeze out the excess liquid with your hands.

 To Serve

-- Sprinkle toasted white sesame seeds and drizzle a little bit of soy sauce.
+- Transfer to a bowl or plate.
+Sprinkle with toasted white sesame seeds and drizzle with a little bit of soy sauce.

 To Store